 The intent of this Research Brief is to study closing prices compared against the tick-by-tick transaction data during a given day, ranging from August 20, 2020 to March 3, 2021 (representing 133 trading days).
-We have chosen to study the Dow 30 for this research, as they are 30 of the largest public companies in the United States, and there is no risk of any thinly traded securities within this cohort.
+We chose to study the Dow 30 for this research, as they are 30 of the largest public companies in the United States, and there is no risk of any thinly traded securities within this cohort.

 The following Table 1 summarizes 5 distinct moments of a day (ranging from the opening price at 9:30 AM to the closing price at 4 PM.
 We have illustrated at what percentile the trade at that time was as compared to all trades during a given day.
-Note that the Closing price lands in the top or bottom decile (the top or bottom 10% of trades during the day) 37% of the time (as opposed to the 20% you would anticipate in a uniform distribution).
+Note that the closing price lands in the top or bottom decile (the top or bottom 10% of trades during the day) 37% of the time (as opposed to the 20% you would anticipate in a uniform distribution).

-We believe that the calculation of a VWAP Volatility is a refined estimate of historical volatility.
+We believe that the calculation of a VWAP volatility is a refined estimate of historical volatility.
 Given some of the extreme volatility seen in the marketplace today due to influences like algorithmic trading, social media, the rebalancing of institutional investor portfolios, we believe that the closing price can no longer be seen as the most reliable approach for calculating historical volatility.
 Further, with advances in computational capabilities, we believe that the VWAP volatility should be one of the considered alternatives in selecting your process for estimating volatility.

-For an estimate of how the VWAP Volatility compares to a traditional historical volatility, please reach out to your Infinite Equity consultant.
+For an estimate of how the VWAP volatility compares to a traditional historical volatility, please reach out to your Infinite Equity consultant.
 Please see more research from Infinite Equity at www.VWAPVolatility.com.